Key Takeaways:

 - Credit Memos & Adjustments: This includes any discounts, refunds, or adjustments applied to customer accounts.

-Step 2: Compare the General Ledger with the AR Sub-ledger
+Step 2: Compare the General Ledger with the AR Ledger

-Conduct cross-checking between the AR sub-ledger and the general ledger records to make sure that their balance matches in the end.
+Conduct cross-checking between the AR ledger and the general ledger records to make sure that their balances match in the end.

 Also, compare AR entries with customer invoices and receipts.